Bed Bugs 101

-In a bed bug’s life cycle (see picture), an egg becomes an instar, then a nymph, and then goes through five nymph stages to become an adult.
+In a bed bug’s life cycle, an egg becomes an instar, then a nymph, and then goes through five nymph stages to become an adult.
 Because bed bugs look different at each stage, proper identification is difficult.
 The bugs shed their exoskeletons between stages of growth.
-This is referred to as molting, and unless an individual is trained to identify molting, their chances of finding this evidence of bed bugs are slim.
+This is referred to as molting, and unless an individual is trained to identify molting, their chances of finding evidence of bed bugs are slim.

 How Do I Know If I Am Dealing With Bed Bugs and Not Another Type of Pest?

 Using detection dogs, along with a visual bed bug inspection, is the very best way for detecting an infestation.
 Dogs can catch a small infestation much more quickly than a visual inspection alone.
 The key to a bed bug extermination with the lowest possible cost and least disruption is catching the infestation early.

 Why Invest in a Canine Bed Bug Inspection?